Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 top of page

-The first Duck Lake Loop trail junction .57 of a mile South of the Silver Valley Trailhead.
+The first Duck Lake Loop trail junction is .29 of a mile South of the Silver Valley Trailhead, and .57 of a mile South of the Backpacker's Camp.

 First Duck Lake trail junction South of Silver Valley Trailhead.

-Southbound hikers on the Tahoe to Yosemite Trail can hike either way from here.
+Southbound hikers on the Tahoe to Yosemite Trail or the Duck Lake Loop can hike either way from here.

-The video below brings us around both sides of Duck Lake, and reviews the differences between your Right and Left options at the first Duck Lake Loop trail junction.
+The video below brings us around both sides of Duck Lake, and reviews the differences between our Right and Left options at the first Duck Lake Loop trail junction.

 The Duck Lake Loop Video.
 The big view.